 About Us and Our Foundations

-Presently, we are nine Co-Directors from four countries across four continents.
-We meet monthly via silent (text-only) Skype meetings.
+Presently, we are eight Co-Directors from five countries across three continents.
+We meet weekly via silent (text-only) Skype meetings.
 We rotate duties of chairing meetings, and all have the opportunity to contribute to each meeting’s agenda.
 Informed by our interactions, we have been learning as we go, knowing there is always room for improvement.

 You might expect a group like ours to have begun its first online meeting by discussing what we understand ‘post growth’ to mean and exploring our respective positions on topics like economics, technology and population.
 Rather, we spent the first three months of our existence as a group mapping out and sharing our individual ‘assets’ – things like our passions, knowledge, skills, resources, networks, hopes, availability, and favourite forms of ‘post growth’ literature.

 Beginning with what we had, instead of what we needed, started us off with a shared sense of potential.
 From a space of deep, mutual trust, we quickly settled on a name, developed our Charter and Starting Positions and sorted through 76 self-generated proposals for what our organisation might actually do.
 Four years down the track we have a very clear direction, as outlined in this one-page overview.